tunaphish/blog/content/notes/inbox.md

 # jumping in and out of projects
 need low iteration cycles that allow progress that shift with your whims... but also need to reduce the cost of starting up as much as possible as well. clear instructions on how to get started again.

+# handling apex
+the days are flying by.
+I should just play apex during events because there isn't a whole lot going for me right now. unless I get the chance to play with harls and ryon.

+# horror
+I really don't like horror or gratuitious depections of horror.
+The images from midsommar continue to live in my mind and I can't get them out.
+Keep thinking about it.
+But I guess it's really making a lasting impression huh

+# building a second brain
+as much as I love the ideas in the lecture I can't really implement them myself.
+In order to learn something you have to interact with it deeply and just reading someone else's infographic doesn't do it. you have to make the infographic yourself. come to the same conclusions. not only that but the processes seem so overwhelming. it kind of makes me think about my own processes for things and if I am overthinking things. building up these processes and habits over time makes more sense though...
+I needed my ipad. keep forgetting to grab it for these writing sessions. especially since I want more visuals.

+# keshi's music
+light, relaxing. melancholic.

+# dylan's text
+every door you open closes another door. as I continue down this corporate path we're seeing others live out our dreams. there's the longing, coffee shop. the potion shop game I thought about. watching them live out their dreams. risking a lively hood.

+I have people to take care of.
+But I'm at the apex of maslow's hierarchy. self actualization.
+What are you willing to sacrifice in order to move faster?
+I'm actually pretty efficient at my job.
+I'm willing to sacrifice some time here in order to keep moving forward in my own projects.
+I don't have a lot of friends but that's okay? right. and if I combine some of my socializition with routines it's fine right.

+# my dreams
+dream one: working on a creative project with a cool team. being dedicated to a project. throwing my all at it. staying up late. continuing to craft it and love it.

+dream two: owning a shop and living above it.
+I always imagine it being relatively low cost of living.

+could they be combined? just being an old dude behind the register with his love for things? maybe it's a coffee shop. so it's a coffee shop where I sell a bunch of cool stuff too. art. come downstairs from the second story. make coffee for my regulars. tend to my collectables of cool stuff.
+It's more of a casual hobby for me. ceramics. serving good food on beautiful pieces of ceramics and also selling things for local artists. hanging out with my regulars. working on my own stuff during periods of downtime. closing up shop early (around 3pm because it is a coffeeshop after) heading up and continuing to work on stuff. my dogs just hang out and rena's doing her own thang.

+a place for creatives. people come in and ideate. share ideas. work on the screenplays, art. setup marketplaces on the walls. idk about that actually.
+I'd want it to be a curated space.
+Crafted to how I'd like it to be.
+And I have particular tastes.

+> walt disney: we don't make movies to make money. we make money to make movies.

+# walking down an endless hallway
+like PT but instead of a traditional horror it's more of a surrealist existential horror.
+I'm going to do the same everything, everyday for the rest of my life until I die. is this what life is? so I was exploring this idea for my game but fuck it bro.
+I really deal with this in real life [[seek-work-that-energizes-you]] REMEMBER this lol

+# atb battle system
+real time action builds up an action bar where you enter their mind and inflict hell upon them.

+# am I too happy?
+sometimes I feel like I was a lot more creative as a kid. you could attribute it to a lack of inhibitions but I also think it was just the fact that I didn't have life quite as figured out as I do now.
+I'm pretty happy.
+Relaxed.
+Nothing really gets to me anymore.
+Nice for maturity but maybe not that good for art lol.

+but I want to be the sun.
+manbuns are in again.
+I want to grow out my hair.
+I'm just not someone who enjoys speed